 When you price a job for a customer don’t forget to include the costs of your equipment in the estimate.
 If you use equipment rarely then you need to include it in your estimate to the customer.
 While you are doing your research on your equipment you can get a jump start on getting your bidding/budgeting numbers.
 Remember a piece of equipment like this will cost about $5 per hour to run and maintain.
 So you would charge about $25.00 an hour in addition to your normal hourly bidding rate (usually about $50.00 an hour).

-So in this case I would charge the customer about $75 per hour that I used this equipment with 1 person operating the machine.
-If I had to rent the equipment I would just need to gas it up, so my running costs would be about $2.00 an hour, and the equipment cost would be about $38 per hour (310 per day for 8 hours of time on the rental).
+So, in this case, I would charge the customer about $75 per hour with one person operating the machine.
+If I had to rent the equipment I would just need to gas it up so my running costs would be about $2.00 an hour, and the cost would be about $38 per hour (310 per day for 8 hours of time on the rental).
 So your bidding costs would be about $40 +50, or $90 per hour with one operator.

-Obviously you can give a lot more competitive bids if you own the equipment, but only buy equipment if you know that you will use it often for lots of jobs.
-Equipment depreciates (goes down in value), so be sure that you have the work lined up before you buy new equipment.
+Obviously, you can give a lot more competitive bids if you own the equipment, but only buy it if you know that you will use it often for lots of jobs.
+Equipment depreciates (goes down in value), so be sure that you have the work lined up before you buy new toys.